 Scholarship possibilities for candidates from Developing Countries

 VLIR finances 7 International Training Programmes (ITP).
 These are short-term training programmes, lasting one to four months.
-The International Training Programmes are designed for people from country list used for scholarships.with a certain degree of professional experience.
+The International Training Programmes are designed for people from used for scholarships.with a certain degree of professional experience.
 Check the

 They aim at transferring knowledge and skills, and create the possibility for cooperation and networking.